by Richard Albertse

 We went in by the back door.
 The kitchen had a sink cupboard with white and pink striped lace curtains; a small kitchen table with three chairs stood between a thin corner cupboard and an ancient stove.
 Everything was spotlessly clean.

 I grew up in a home where wealth was constantly gradually increasing.
-My wardrobe grew from only two sets of hand-me-down Safari suits and school clothes to a substantial number of expensive, new, fashionable clothes.
+My wardrobe grew from two sets of hand-me-down safari suits and school clothes to a substantial number of expensive, new, fashionable clothes.
 I took it all for granted.
 We weren’t rich, but we were definitely not poor.
 But I was still a kid.
-I did not appreciate what I had … until I visited Tom’s house.
+I did not appreciate what I had… until I visited Tom’s house.

-There I was, in this plain and simple house.
 These people had almost nothing, yet they were happy and content.
-The contrast between my wealth and my friend Tom’s poor existence were so great.
+The contrast between my wealth and my friend Tom’s lack of it were so great.
 I got perspective.
-I will never forget how happy and content they were, with so little.
+I will never forget how happy and content they were with so little.